hiddentao/rules/devdocs/project.md

     - test/data/windsurffile/: Contains only the .windsurfrules file
   - End-to-end tests use the tmp npm package to create temporary local folders that are automatically cleaned up, ensuring isolated environments for rule installation during testing.
   - Comprehensive end-to-end tests that verify downloading rules from the hiddentao/rules repository.
+  - End-to-end tests directly execute the actual bin/rules binary rather than calling the internal program API, ensuring real-world usage is properly tested.
+  - The execa package is used to execute and capture output from the bin/rules binary in a cross-platform way.
+  - Tests verify both exit codes and stderr output to ensure proper error messaging (e.g., "No rules found" in failure cases).
 - **Code Quality:**
   - Consistent code style and formatting using Biome.
   - Commit message standardization using conventional commits and Husky.
   - Centralized type definitions in a dedicated `types.ts` file.
   - Path constants and rule type definitions stored in a dedicated `constants.ts` file to avoid hardcoding.
+  - Updated detector logic to use constants and loop through rule types based on precedence.
+  - Eliminated hardcoded paths and values throughout the codebase for better maintainability.
 - **Documentation:**
   - Clear README.md with description, installation guide, usage examples, and contributor information.
   - MIT license included in LICENSE.md and package.json.